 What kiwis grow in zone 8?
 Actually, most kiwis can.
 There are two main types of zone 8 kiwi vines: fuzzy kiwis and hardy kiwis.

 - Fuzzy kiwi (Actindia chinensis and Actinidia deliciosa) are the kiwi fruits that you would find in a grocery store produce department.
-They have egg size fruit with brown fuzzy skin, green tart pulp and black seeds.
-Fuzzy kiwi vines are hardy in zones 7-9, though they may need winter protection in zone 7 and 8a.
+They have egg size fruit with brown fuzzy skin, green tart pulp, and black seeds.
+Fuzzy kiwi vines are hardy in zones 7 to 9, though they may need winter protection in zone 7 and 8a.

 - Hardy kiwi vines (Actindia arguta, Actindia kolomikta, and Actindia polygamy) produce smaller, fuzzless fruit, which still have an excellent flavor and nutritional value.
-Hardy kiwi vines are hardy from zone 4-9, with some varieties even hardy to zone 3.
+Hardy kiwi vines are hardy from zones 4 to 9, with some varieties even hardy to zone 3.
 However, in zones 8 and 9 they may be sensitive to drought.

 Hardy or fuzzy, most kiwi vines require male and female plants to bear fruit.
 Even self-fertile hardy kiwi variety Issai will produce more fruit with a nearby male plant.